jonas-kaufmann/Better-Printing-for-OneNote/README.md

 # Better-Printing-for-OneNote
-This project aims to deliver a greater printing experience for OneNote when printing handwritten pages
+This project aims to deliver an improved printing experience for OneNote when printing handwritten pages.